 Optical fiber cable provides upload speeds as fast as download speeds, which can be critical for businesses storing large files in the cloud.

-Fiber optic vs. cable: which is a better value?
+Which is a better value?

 Fiber-optic internet can be more expensive in some areas, but the increase in productivity may be worth it.
 While slow speeds may seem like a mere inconvenience, over time they can actually hurt your ability to compete.